arthurgassner/swissenergy-frontend/docs/industrialization.md

 ### Version Control

 I use `git` and `Github` for any project from the very beginning.
-It allows me to treat my last commit as a "at this point it was working" state, and to have my code remotely saved, were anything to happen to my computer.
+It allows me to treat my last commit as a "_at this point it was working_" state, and to have my code remotely saved, were anything to happen to my computer.

 An upside of using GitHub[^5] is their [Github Actions](https://github.com/features/actions), allowing us to automate part of our workflow, and further improve the shareability of our code.